 Texauhqui (MH603v)

-This black-line drawing of the simplex glyph for the personal name or occupation, Texauhqui (“Face Painter,” attested here as pertaining to a man) shows a profile view of the head of a man looking toward the viewer's right.
-On his cheek is a square with what may be a flower inside.
+This black-line drawing of the simplex Nahuatl hieroglyph for the personal name or occupation, Texauhqui (“Face Painter,” attested here as pertaining to a man) shows a profile view of the head of a man looking toward the viewer's right.
+On his cheek is a square with what may be a flower (xochitl)) or a day/sun sign (tonalli) inside.
+And one-half of the sign for tlacuiloliztli (the act of painting or writing).
+Many believe (beginning with John Pohl) that the object being painted or written in that case is a tonalamatl calendar.

 Stephanie Wood

 The Te- at the start of the name or occupation is the indefinite pronoun which suggests that he paints people's faces.
-Some sources suggest that this kind of face painting was done in a pre-contact style (in the "way of the ancients").
+Face painting was practiced since time immemorial.
 The petals of a flower are not clear, but the quincunx shape is reminiscent of some representations of the glyph for icuilolli, a painting (or a piece of writing).

 Stephanie Wood